 Hawah is an artist, author, educator, yoga instructor and community organizer.
 He has dedicated his life to teaching about solutions to violence and ways to peace, and has traveled to over 28 countries in the past 14 years to facilitate interactive workshops, dialogues, perform poetry, teach yoga, and speak with those interested in creating a caring, sustainable, and equitable world.
 In 2000, Hawah finished at American University with a degree in Peace and Educational Philosophy and co-founded One Common Unity, a non-profit organization based in Washington, D.C.

-Over the past 15 years, Monica has shaped a career as a purpose-driven social entrepreneur and community leader with a passion for designing and producing creative projects that support environmental/sustainability issues, social justice, and empowerment of women.
+Monica is a purpose-driven creative producer and community leader with a passion for designing and producing projects that support peacemaking, environmental issues, innovative leadership, social justice, and the empowerment of women.
+With over 15 years of diverse professional experience, she shaped a career as a collaborative, tenacious problem solver.
 Read More

 Ellie Walton grew up in Washington, D.C. and has committed her life’s work to sharing stories that inspire connection across social and cultural dividing lines.
 She takes time to build relationships and trust with communities with whom she is actively engaging in the storytelling process.
 Ellie’s feature length documentaries, Chocolate City (2007), Igual Que Tú (2009), and Walk With Me (2012), have been screened at film festivals across the world and continue to be used as educational tools at universities, schools and conferences.